 There are times when we are faced with grievous situations.
-Hurdles, obstacles and blockade to our ambition.
-In face of a dire circumstance, we are tempted to escalate the said conflicts to higher ups.
+Deprived of motivation.
+Hurdles, obstacles, and blockade to our ambition.
+In face of a dire circumstance, we are tempted to escalate the said conflicts to higher-ups.
 That be relatives, parents, a boss or a leader.
 At any given moment of time, we hope for a divine angelic intervention to resolve our conflicts and provide normalcy in our life.
-Despite the aforesaid, as we age further, we realise the absence of the parental guide, a divine or the higher up constantly resolving our daily conflicts.
+Despite the aforesaid, as we age further, we realize the absence of the parental guide, a divine or the higher up constantly resolving our daily conflicts.
 That includes the hurdles in professional and personal lives.
 But why do we expect for an intervention from a higher up?
 Why can’t we strengthen ourselves to resolve what is ours to face?

-Seek guidance from experienced people, take advice, tackle courses but take your own course of action.
+Seek guidance from experienced people.
+Take advice, take inspirations.
+Tackle courses but take your own course of action.

 Commit yourself to discourses.
 Discuss issues and differences openly, therewith model the right behavior, tactic and approach, to resolve the conflict.
 Calmly share your ideas with people, group, or family and avoid pointing fingers in face of disagreements or failures.

 Remember, conflicts and resolutions should make you, not break you.

 It’s better to stand your ground, take your own course of action and be the lion that you were always meant to be.